xtrusia/page/docs/about.markdown

 Email: one@seyeong.kim

-I'm Seyeong Kim Sustaining Engineer.
+I'm Seyeong Kim Sustaining Engineer in Canonical.

 I started Linux officially in 2001 with debian distribution, before that time, I just was an user on debian as a student, After joining university, I used Linux as project base operating system and my home desktop.
 After graduated, I developed cloud service based on Linux server and client several years in my own company before canonical.
 I usually work for cloud and server area.
 Sometimes work for easy kernel issue.